 Chris Randall, the Brand Manager for the CLIF SHOT product line, proclaims the Spiced Pumpkin Pie Clif Bar to be his favorite, so it isn’t surprising that this chocolate chip pumpkin bread is one of his favorite holiday treats.

-- 1 cup vegetable oil (or baking oil of your choice)
+- 1 cup oil (use your baking oil of your choice)

 - ⅔ cup water

 - 3½ cups all-purpose flour (can sub your favorite gluten-free baking flour blend)

 - 1½ teaspoons salt